 - mixing bowl and whisk (for chicken marinade)

 - glass storage container (to marinate chicken)

-- outdoor or indoor grill and tongs (to cook chicken)
+- outdoor or indoor grill and tongs (if grilling chicken)

 Check out my Veggie Quinoa Banh Mi Bowl!

-It’s an even healthier twist on the banh mi sandwich, loaded with fresh vegetables and quinoa.
+It’s a healthy, lower carb option for this Vietnamese sandwich, loaded with fresh vegetables and quinoa.

 1. Rotisserie Chicken Teriyaki Lettuce Cups (Asian)

 3. Easy Marinated Mushrooms (Italian)

 For the chicken marinade:

 - 1 lb Chicken Breast patted dry with paper towel